-Bravery: People who are leading sessions should welcome challenge and a different lens from which they view the world.
+Bravery: People who are leading sessions should welcome challenge and a different lens through which to view the world.
 "Don't be scared to hear the truth."

-Mutual benefit: Participation should not only be about 'listening', but should provide opportunities for children to gain skills, knowledge, confidence and be organised to support people with lived experience to carry out different pieces of work across the organisation.
+Mutual benefit: Participation should not only be about 'listening', but also provide opportunities for children to gain skills, knowledge, confidence; it should be organised to support people with lived experience to carry out different pieces of work across the organisation.

 Flexibility: Sessions should also have a loose structure with the autonomy to make changes to fit the needs of the group.
-Participation projects should include 1:1, group and other formats as fits the wishes and needs of attendees.
+Participation projects should include 1:1, group and other formats depending on the wishes and needs of attendees.